mtsmn/IoT/cloud_analytics.md

 ## Before you begin
 {: #byb}

-By using {{site.data.keyword.iot_short}} cloud analytics, you specify rule conditions that are based on real-time device data and that trigger alerts and optional actions when met.
+By using {{site.data.keyword.iot_short_notm}} cloud analytics, you specify rule conditions that are based on real-time device data and that trigger alerts and optional actions when met.

 For example, you might create a rule to ensure that when the device is dropped or when the temperature of the device spikes, an alert is sent to the dashboard on a user's device, and an email is sent to the administrator.